Learning to Reason with Neural Networks: Generalization, Unseen Data and Boolean Measures: Mismatched setting

-\paragraph{Implicit bias towards low-degree representation.} Consider the problem of learning a function $f$ in the canonical holdout setting freezing $x_k=1$.
+\paragraph{Influence vs.\ canonical holdout generalization.} In this section, we consider a Boolean PVR function (as in Def.~\ref{def:PVR}) with 3 pointer bits to be learned by the neural networks.
+For this function we set window size to 3 and use majority-vote (defined as $g(x_1, \ldots, x_r) = \mathrm{sign}(x_1+\cdots+x_r)$, outputting $-1$, $0$, or $1$) as the aggregation function on the windows.
+The generalization error of the models on this PVR function and its comparison with the Boolean influence are presented in Figure~\ref{fig:main-exp}.
+The x-axis corresponds to the index of the frozen coordinate, that is from 4 to 11 (we do not freeze the pointer bits).
+On the y-axis, for each frozen coordinate we report the generalization error obtained in the corresponding holdout setting for MLP, the Transformer, and MLP-Mixer, together with the value of the Boolean influence of the frozen coordinate on the target function.
+It can be seen that the generalization error of MLP and the Transformer can be well approximated by the Boolean influence.
+Whereas, the generalization error of MLP-Mixer follows the trend of the Boolean influence with an offset.
+We remark that in Figure~\ref{fig:main-exp}, the value of the Boolean influence (and gen. error) in the PVR task varies across different indices due to boundary effects and the use of truncated windows (see Def.~\ref{def:PVR}).
+We refer to Appendix \ref{appendix:experiments} for further experiments on other target functions. \paragraph{Implicit bias towards low-degree representation.} Consider the problem of learning a function $f$ in the canonical holdout setting freezing $x_k=1$.
 Denote the Fourier coefficients of the frozen function $f_{-k}$ (as defined in Lemma~\ref{lem:Boolean_inf}), by $\hat f_{-k}(S)$, for all $S \subseteq [n]:=\{1,...,n\}$ (recall, $\hat f_{-k}(S) =\E_X[f_{-k}(X) \chi_S(X)] $).
 For $S$ such that $k \not\in S$, the neural network can learn coefficient $ \hat f_{-k}(S) $ using either $\chi_S(x)$ or $x_k \cdot \chi_S(x) = \chi_{S \cup \{k\}}(x)$ (since these are indistinguishable at training).
-The low-degree implicit bias states that neural networks have a preference for the lower degree monomial, i.e., $\chi_S$.
-According to Lemma \ref{lem:Boolean_inf}, the generalization error will be close to the Boolean influence if $\chi_S$ is learned faster than $\chi_{S \cup \{k\}}$ and thus the term $\hat f_{-k}(S)\chi_S(x)$ in the Fourier expansion of $f_{-k}$, is mostly learned by the lower degree monomial.
-Figure~\ref{fig:speed-f1} shows this bias empirically for the first PVR example (3 pointer bits, window size of 3 (possibly truncated) and majority-vote aggregation) and for frozen coordinate $k=6$.
-Figure~\ref{fig:speed-f1} (left) shows that the MLP model has a strong preference for low-degree monomials.
-Similarly, Figure~\ref{fig:speed-f1} (bottom) shows that the Transformer also captures the monomials in the original function using monomials that exclude the frozen index.
-Therefore the generalization error of the MLP and Transformer is very close to the Boolean influence as seen in Figure~\ref{fig:main-exp}.
-Whereas, Figure~\ref{fig:speed-f1} (right) shows that the MLP-Mixer model has a weaker preference for lower degree monomials and hence, its generalization error follows the trend of Boolean influence with an offset, which is also presented in Figure~\ref{fig:main-exp}.
+The low-degree implicit bias states that neural networks have a preference for the lower degree monomial $\chi_S$.
+More precisely, $\chi_S$ is learned faster than $\chi_{S \cup \{k\}}$ and thus the term $\hat f_{-k}(S)\chi_S(x)$ in the Fourier expansion of $f_{-k}$, is mostly learned by the lower degree monomial.
+Consequently, according to Lemma \ref{lem:Boolean_inf}, the generalization error will be close to the Boolean influence.
+Figure~\ref{fig:speed-f1} shows this bias empirically for the above mentioned PVR function and for frozen coordinate $k=6$.
+Figure~\ref{fig:speed-f1} (left) shows that the MLP model has a strong preference for low-degree monomials, Similarly, Figure~\ref{fig:speed-f1} (bottom) shows that the Transformer also captures the monomials in the original function using monomials that exclude the frozen index.
+Therefore the generalization errors of the MLP and Transformer are very close to the Boolean influence as seen in Figure~\ref{fig:main-exp}.
+Whereas, Figure~\ref{fig:speed-f1} (right) shows that the MLP-Mixer model has a weaker preference for lower degree monomials (e.g., it learns $1$ and $x_6$ to the same extent) and hence, its generalization error follows the trend of Boolean influence with an offset, which is also presented in Figure~\ref{fig:main-exp}.
 We refer to Appendix \ref{appendix:experiments} for additional experiments.